ROSEN, A GLOBAL AND LEADING LAW FIRM, Encourages Lumen Technologies, Inc. f/k/a CenturyLink, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – LUMN, CTL

-/EIN News/ -- NEW YORK, April 10, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the common stock of Lumen Technologies, Inc. f/k/a CenturyLink, Inc. (NYSE: LUMN, CTL) between September 14, 2020 and February 7, 2023, both dates inclusive (the “Class Period”), of the important May 2, 2023 lead plaintiff deadline.
+NEW YORK, April 10, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the common stock of Lumen Technologies, Inc. f/k/a CenturyLink, Inc. LUMN CTL))) between September 14, 2020 and February 7, 2023, both dates inclusive (the "Class Period"), of the important May 2, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Lumen common stock during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.